 “It’s a new Hulk, new direction, new size, new color, new attitude.
 Anything that was done before is not in this movie.
 It’s a very different kind of Hulk.
 It’s more of a love story, it’s more of a heroic Hulk.
 It’s a kind of Hulk we loved in the show, so it’s kind of more influenced by the show than anything else.
 It’s very human, very touching, and huge action.” —Avi Arad, 2007

-Probably, the only reason The Incredible Hulk wasn’t disavowed by Feige, as Punisher: War Zone was, was this film being crucial to making the MCU’s expanded universe materialize with its Tony Stark post-credit scene and the Captain America references.
+Probably, the only reason The Incredible Hulk wasn’t retroactively disavowed from the MCU by Feige, like Punisher: War Zone, was this film being crucial to making the MCU’s expanded universe materialize with its Tony Stark post-credit scene and the Captain America references.

 Edgar Wright was always invested in Ant-Man, even back when Marvel Studios struck a deal with Artisan Entertainment (acquired by Lionsgate in 2003) to produce movies.
 The unknown-at-the-time British director pitched an unsolicited Ant-Man concept, free of charge.
 This never made it all the way up to Arad, but Wright didn’t stop trying.
 Avi and Edgar agreed to make an Ant-Man movie in the middle of Arad’s and Maisel’s revamping of Marvel Studios around 2004.
 Sadly, Arad would not be at Marvel long enough to see this project come to fruition.
 Kevin Feige didn’t seem to believe in the movie at all and didn’t put any pressure to film during the slow-burn years of the MCU between The Incredible Hulk and Captain America: The First Avenger (2011), which gave Wright time to make Scott Pilgrim VS. the World (2010), his first comic book adaptation.